Security guard: Norway

-In Norway security officers are called "Vektere".
+In Norway, security officers are called "Vektere".
 There are two different types of vektere—the normal uniformed or civil-clothing officers who watch over private and semi-public properties, and government-hired vektere who work in public places, such as the Parliament.
-The law provides more enforcement powers to security officers in the Parliament than to private security officers.
-Security officers must undergo five weeks of training and internship.
-It is also possible to choose Security as a high school major, which requires two years of school and two years of trainee positions at private companies, resulting in a certificate from the government.
-This certificate makes it easier to get a job, with slightly higher pay.
+The law grants security officers in Parliament greater enforcement powers than those of private security officers.
+Security officers must undergo five weeks of training and an internship.
+It is also possible to choose Security as a high school major, which requires two years of study and two years of trainee positions at private companies, resulting in a government-issued certificate.
+This certificate makes it easier to get a job and can lead to slightly higher pay.
 It also makes it easier to get a job elsewhere in the security industry.
-The certificate can also be obtained by private security officers who have had a minimum of 5 years working experience.
-No security officer may carry pepper spray, batons or any other kind of weapon.
+Private security officers can also obtain the certificate with a minimum of 5 years of work experience.
+No security officer may carry pepper spray, batons, or any other kind of weapon.
 However, handcuffs may be used.
-Norges Bank (Bank of Norway, federal reserves) had armed government guards until late 2013, when they were disarmed by the minister of finance.
+Norges Bank (Bank of Norway, Federal Reserve) had armed government guards until late 2013, when the Minister of Finance disarmed them.
 Security officers serving on ships sailing in areas of high piracy risk may be equipped with firearms.
-Uniforms should not resemble police worn attire, but some uniforms do.
+Uniforms should not resemble police-worn attire, but some do.
 The uniform must have the text 'VEKTER' or 'SIKKERHET' above the left shirt pocket.

-A security officer, or any other person, may detain or arrest anyone that violates any law, as long as the violation carries a punishment of minimum six months imprisonment and a fine.
+A security officer, or any other person, may detain or arrest anyone who violates any law, as long as the violation carries a punishment of at least six months imprisonment and a fine.
 The detainee must be released or handed over to the authorities within four hours of the arrest.
-Security officers assigned to public transportation, such as trains, subways, trams and buses, also have some powers under the Transportloven (transportation law).
-Security officers may issue fixed penalty tickets for violation of parking regulations in designated areas and for passengers on public transportation without a valid pass.
-A security officer may only search (frisk) a person to prevent the use of or confiscate any type of weapon or anything that can be used as a weapon.
-In 2006, some security officers (Vakt Service/Nokas) were given extended training and limited police authority to transport prisoners between police holding cells, jails and courts, etc. Due to an outcry from the police union, this program was scrapped after a few months.
+Security officers assigned to public transportation, such as trains, subways, trams, and buses, also have some powers under the Transportloven (transportation law).
+Security officers may issue fixed penalty tickets for violations of parking regulations in designated areas and for passengers on public transportation without a valid pass.
+A security officer may only search (frisk) a person to prevent the use of, or to confiscate, any weapon or anything that can be used as a weapon.
+In 2006, some security officers (Vakt Service/Nokas) were given extended training and limited police authority to transport prisoners between police holding cells, jails, and courts.
+Due to an outcry from the police union, this program was scrapped after a few months.